AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-11-18-raspberry-pi-install-and-connect-without-monitor.md

 ```

 !!!NOTE
-    If you have multiple `wlan interfaces`, you can use one file per interface, example `wpa_supplicant-wlan1.conf`
+    If you have multiple `wlan interfaces`, you can use one file per interface, for example `wpa_supplicant-wlan1.conf`

 ---